 At the end of the day, the clothing cost will depend on individual needs and wants.

 Conclusion – Cost of living in El Salvador

-Furthermore, keep in mind that the prices or costs in this article are not set in stone; they can vary depending on location and type of establishment.
-Nonetheless, use it as a guideline to get an idea on the cost of living in El Salvador.
+Furthermore, keep in mind that the prices or costs in this article are not set in stone, they can vary depending on the location and type of establishment being used.
+Anyways, use them as a guideline to get an idea of the cost of living in El Salvador.